BrookPurdueUniversity/SE3-Sequential-Semantic-Segmentation/README.md

 You need to install :
 * Tensorflow.
 * opencv.
+# Dataset
+* UAVid: “UAVid: a semantic segmentation dataset for UAV imagery”, ISPRS Journal of Photogrammetry and Remote Sensing, 2020.
+* WildPass:  “Capturing Omni-Range Context for Omnidirectional Segmentation”, CVPR, 2021.

 # Citation
 If you use this code for your research, please cite our papers.